navigating-stories/orange-story-navigator/README.md

 =======================

 Orange3-Story-Navigator is an add-on for the [Orange data mining software package](https://orangedatamining.com/).
-It provides story textual analysis features based on principles in [narrative psychology](https://web.lemoyne.edu/~hevern/narpsych/nr-basic.html).
-The aim of the widgets in the Story Navigator Orange module are to support human analysis of stories represented in digital texts with a main focus on identifying and describing the following components of the narrative (see [[1]](http://www.communicationcache.com/uploads/1/0/8/8/10887248/kenneth_burke_-_a_grammar_of_motives_1945.pdf), [[2]](https://www.semanticscholar.org/paper/Qualitative-Research-in-Clinical-and-Health-Murray-Sools/8db3916fcd1593086f0a62d78d15eacc2d3236e6) and [[3]](https://www.tandfonline.com/doi/abs/10.1080/13645579.2020.1723205?journalCode=tsrm20) for definitions and theory):
+It provides quantitative textual story analysis features based on principles in [narrative psychology](https://web.lemoyne.edu/~hevern/narpsych/nr-basic.html).
+The aim of the Story Navigator is to support human analysis of stories represented in digital texts, with a focus on identifying and describing the following components of the narrative (see [[1]](http://www.communicationcache.com/uploads/1/0/8/8/10887248/kenneth_burke_-_a_grammar_of_motives_1945.pdf), [[2]](https://www.semanticscholar.org/paper/Qualitative-Research-in-Clinical-and-Health-Murray-Sools/8db3916fcd1593086f0a62d78d15eacc2d3236e6) and [[3]](https://www.tandfonline.com/doi/abs/10.1080/13645579.2020.1723205?journalCode=tsrm20) for definitions and theory):

 1. Setting
 2. Main agent